mattfield/mattfield.github.io/_posts/2013-07-28-taking-things-out-of-context-functors-in-javascript.md

 };
 {% endhighlight %}

-This is actually a good representation of how we treat types a little differently in functional programming.
+This is actually a good representation of how we treat types differently to objects in functional programming.
 We're using objects as contexts or containers for values.

 What we want to be able to do is map over this object and have a function run on it's contents.
 What